Royden Spencer Bayspool Porter

 Pre War

-Royden Spencer Bayspool was born on 7 Aug 1890 in Streatham, London to George Joseph Bayspool Porter, a solicitor, and Ada Emma (nee Ray).
+Royden Spencer Bayspool Porter was born on 7 Aug 1890, he was their only son, in Streatham, London to George Joseph Bayspool Porter, a solicitor, and Ada Emma (nee Ray).

-He was their only son.
-By the 1911 Census the family were living in Sydenham, London and Royden was an Articled Clerk.
-Also in 1911 Royden enlisted in Honourable Artillery Company, giving his address as Lamport House, River Ave., Thames Ditton.
+By the 1911 Census the family were living at Tower Lodge, 44 Crystal Palace Road in Sydenham, London and Royden was an Articled Clerk.
+Also in 1911 Royden enlisted in Honourable Artillery Company, as Private 2449, giving his address as Lamport House, River Ave., Thames Ditton.

 Wartime Service